-The 2002-03 Tigers finished atop the SCAC regular season standings and advanced to the semifinals of the conference’s first postseason tournament.
+- 2002-03 team finished atop the SCAC regular season standings.
 DePauw finished the season ranked sixth in Division III rebound margin.

 The 2000-01 Tigers finished with a 19-6 record and a third-place showing in the SCAC.
 The team ranked eighth in Division III rebound margin, ninth in scoring defense, 20th in scoring margin and 28th in three-point percentage.